 If you’ve ever heard of the program MOBE before then basically it’s similar to that.
 I will admit that it’s technically legit & that if you invested a lot of money & worked extremely hard then you could probably make money with it.

-However investing all that money introduces a lot of risk which in my opinion is completely unnecessary since you can get started elsewhere for free.
+However, investing all that money introduces a lot of risks which in my opinion is completely unnecessary since you can get started elsewhere for free.
 The other problem is that if you’re a newbie it’s going to likely take you a long time before you even earn enough to cover the monthly fees never mind earn enough to recoup your initial investment.

 Another thing I’ll admit though is that yes, as Jeff (and the Secret Millionaire Training website) claims you can earn a lot of money by selling higher-priced items, or high-ticket products as they call them… But to be honest this isn’t exactly rocket science.